Skip to main content

 Connectors

 Connectors establish a connection to where your data already lives.
-You can use a custom connector
+You can use a custom connector to stream data directly into Shaped using the Shaped API or Shaped CLI.

 Built-in Connectors